Docky37/alerts/readme.md

 release date:	14/04/2020

 ### Content
+The fourth release v1.1 adds an administrative medicalRecord endpoint to perform CRUD operations on MedicalRecord.
+The post request to add one MedicalRecord automatically makes the one to one join between the new MedicalRecord and the Person concerned if exists (else the MedicalRecord add is rejected).

+The Post request "add a list of MedicalRecord" performs a for each loop and uses add one MedicalRecord to add and join each.

+A cascade delete has been created to remove the MedicalRecord of a person when this person is deleted.

-This third release contains :
+Previous releases contains :

-- the administrative Person endpoint that can be used for CRUD operations on person data ;
+- the administrative Person endpoint that can be used for CRUD operations on person data (since v0.1);

-- the administrative firestation endpoint that can be used for CRUD operations on address - FireStation associations.
+- the administrative firestation endpoint that can be used for CRUD operations on address - FireStation associations (since v0.2);

-- the OPS endpoints comunityEmail/{city} and phoneAlert/{firestation}
+- the OPS endpoints comunityEmail/{city} and phoneAlert/{firestation} (since v1.0).

 It also contains actuators (health, info & metrics).